 After you are done with your deductions—or determine you don’t have any right now—select the “Calculate” button at the bottom.

 When the paycheck information loads, it should match your current paycheck (it may be off by a few pennies in some tax categories).

 Note: When you hit the back button to go back and adjust your amounts, the deduction information does not stick.
-The dropdown changes—such as changing from percent of gross to a fixed dollar amount—should remain.
+The drop-down changes—such as changing from percent of gross to a fixed dollar amount—should remain.
 However, you’ll need to re-enter in your deduction name and amount.

 For this part, you’ll need to know how much your tax refund was this year for both state and federal.
 Let’s start with federal.